 Are you bringing in a new batch of interns, looking to introduce them to your company, or planning on creating a more successful internship program?
 It all starts with onboarding.

-Although these individuals are only with you short-term—whether that's a matter of weeks or months—onboarding is still an integral part of the process.
-It establishes great foundations on both sides and sets up the employer and intern for success.
+Although these individuals are only with you short-term, a great onboarding experience is integral.
+It establishes firm foundations on both sides and sets up the employer and intern for success.

 If you're contemplating introducing interns to your workplace, here are a few reasons we'd encourage you to go for it.